Universo Online: 2010s

 In 2012, UOL expanded its partnership with Discovery Kids, released an online English course, announced UOL Women portal and also introduced an app on Formula 1.
 In the same year, UOL released UOL Viagens, a portal with tips, routes and news on trips.
 UOL renewed its portal layout and acquired the hosting of Turma da Mônica portal in 2013.

 In 2014, UOL launched a mobile app for its chat and was appointed by a research of Ibope Conecta the website that most helps São Paulo Internet Users to find information.
-In the same year, partnerships were established with Rede TV in order to host its website and with Clarín, one of Argentina’s largest newspapers, to disclose UOL’s content in its own Portuguese language portal.
+In the same year, partnerships were established with Rede TV in order to host its website and with Clarín, one of Argentina's largest newspapers, to disclose UOL's content in its own Portuguese language portal.

+2020s

+In December 2020, UOL launched the Splash Awards, celebrating the best works and celebrities of the year on the internet, music, television and pop culture in general.
+The first edition included more than 20 categories and winners were chosen based on a public-voted process.